amosbastian/utopian.rocks/README.md

 Utopian
 -------

-A web application created using Flask and MongoDB.
+A web application showing additional information about Utopian.io.
+It was created using Flask and MongoDB.

 Usage
 -----